daireto/sqlactive/docs/api/inspection-mixin.md

 def __repr__(self) -> str
 ```

-> Print the model in a readable format including the primary key.
+> Prints the model in a readable format including the primary key.

 > Format:
 > ```